How to make log structures: Examples

 \subsection{Two components}

-In this section, $Y$ consists of two smooth components $Y_1, Y_2$ meeting along a smooth irreducible divisor $D\subset Y_{i}$ ($i=1,2$) all defined over a field $k$.
-First, we describe a sheaf of monoids $\shP$ on $Y$ that allows us to equip $Y$ with the structure of a gtc space; then, we study the log structures $\foP$ on $Y$ that have ghost sheaf $\shP$, and finally we see how to keep track of a morphism to the standard log point $\Spec k ^\dagger$.
+In this section, $Y$ consists of two smooth components $Y_1, Y_2$ meeting along a smooth irreducible divisor $D\subset Y_{i}$ ($i=1,2$) all defined over $k$.
+First, we describe a sheaf of monoids $\shP$ on $Y$ that allows us to equip $Y$ with the structure of a \ggtc{} space; then, we study the log structures $\foP$ on $Y$ that have ghost sheaf $\shP$, and finally we see how to keep track of a morphism to the standard log point $\Spec k ^\dagger$.
 This is the most elementary example of the theory but it is nevertheless quite rich and it is well worth it to invest the time necessary to understand it completely.\ illustrated in Figure~\ref{fig-lattice}, and let $P=\langle e_1,e_2\rangle_+\cap M$ be the monoid of lattice points in the positive quadrant.
-We use $P$ to define a sheaf of monoids on $Y$ as follows: for a connected Zariski open subset $U\subset Y$ set:
+This monoid is generated by $(r,0)$, $(0,r)$ and $(1,1)$ with the obvious relation.
+We use $P$ to define a sheaf of monoids on $Y$ as follows.
+For a connected Zariski open subset $U\subset Y$, we set